N14942/Jeopardy-AIST1110-project-/README.md

-# 🎮 AI-Powered Jeopardy! ***AIST1110 GROUP PROJECT***
+# AI-Powered Jeopardy! ***AIST1110 GROUP PROJECT***
 This project is an interactive, AI-driven version of the classic TV quiz show Jeopardy!, developed as a group assignment for the AIST1110 (Introduction to Computing Using Python) course.

-## 🚀 Key Features
+## Key Features
-**[ Dynamic AI Question Generation ]**
+**[ AI Question Generation ]**

-Integrates Azure OpenAI (GPT-4o) to generate real-time multiple-choice questions tailored to specific categories and point values.
+Integrates Azure OpenAI\ to generate real-time multiple-choice questions tailored to specific categories and point values.

-**[ Sophisticated AI Opponents ]**
+**[ AI Opponents ]**

-Features AI players with "human-like" behaviors.
-They possess different Difficulty levels (Easy, Medium, Hard) that affect their accuracy, reaction time, and wagering strategies.
+Features AI players with different Difficulty levels (Easy, Medium, Hard) that affect their accuracy, reaction time, and wagering strategies.

 **[ Full 3-Round Experience ]**

-1️⃣ Jeopardy!
-Round: Standard gameplay with one hidden Daily Double.
+1. Jeopardy!
+Round: Standard gameplay with one hidden Daily Double

-2️⃣ Double Jeopardy!
-Round: Doubled point values with two hidden Daily Doubles.
+2. Double Jeopardy!
+Round: Doubled point values with two hidden Daily Doubles

-3️⃣ Final Jeopardy!
-Round: High-stakes wagering based on a single final category.
+3. Final Jeopardy!
+Round: High-stakes wagering based on a single final category

 **[ Customization ]**

-Supports adjustable game difficulty and allows players to input custom fields (categories) for a personalized quiz experience.
+Supports adjustable game difficulty and allows players to input custom fields for a personalized quiz experience.

 **[ Rich Multimedia UI ]**